Why was Trading System Lab formed?

 Mr. Barna has utilized similar AI techniques in the design of modern Trading Systems and has pioneered AI and Trading System integration.
 Mike has created numerous popular and successful Trading Systems that are employed by fund managers, brokerage houses and traders worldwide.
 His Legacy Trading System "Big Blue" is ranked one of the Top Ten Trading Systems of All Time as published in the Book: "The Ultimate Trading Guide", by Hill, Pruitt and Hill.
 Mr. Barna is the creator and author of one of the most popular Legacy daytrading systems ever written, The RMESA Trading System, which is his first trading system to include a basic Neural Network approximation filter.

 Mike's background includes airline captain and flying management positions at one of the largest international airlines in the world.
 Mr. Barna has provided more Futures Truth top ranked trading systems than any other developer in the country.
 Mike has developed Trading Strategies for many different trading platforms including TradeStation™.
 His work has been published in numerous books and journals on Trading Systems.
-Mike is an tournament level, indoor 4 wall handball player with California State, Canadian National and United States National Masters Championship Titles.
+Mike is a tournament level, indoor 4 wall handball player with California State, Canadian National, United States National and International Masters Championship Titles.

 Frank D. Francone, President of RML Technologies, Inc.